Elisabeth (Lisa) Trischler

 My MA began by considering the labyrinthine structure of the text and some of the illuminated manuscripts associated with the Commedia.
 However, I soon moved away from this and began applying spatial and architectural theory to the text in order to understand how Dante moved within the spaces as well as the different architectural spaces he encountered.
 Dante employs contrasting examples of architecture as literary devices, such as the gate of Hell versus the gate of Purgatory, or the Cluniacs’ opulent sculptural programmes compared with the Cistercians’ plain spaces.
 By placing the same architectural form in both Hell and Paradise, Dante not only understands architecture’s ability to generate particular ideologies but also teaches the reader to interpret the physical form in order to understand the ideology being conveyed – providing learning tools for the poem and life.
 By exploring case studies of how the city and cloister influenced Dante’s pedagogy, I opened up new ways of thinking about the poem by considering how space itself was experienced and negotiated in the Commedia and how this was influenced by Dante’s own lived experience and understanding of space.

-I am also interested in medieval plays, specifically The Castle of Perseverance as well as performance, religion, medieval practises of memory, and philosophy.
+I am also interested in medieval plays, specifically, The Castle of Perseverance, as well as performance, religion, medieval, practices of memory, and philosophy.